mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

-- 250 Scouts were each given their own radio (a choice so poor we've done it twice now)
+- 250 Scouts, aged 5 - 26, were each given their own radio (a choice so poor we've done it twice now)
 - they received their marching orders to attend their next activity from "Starfleet Command".

 ----